latex3/latex3.github.io/_posts/2022-09-06-TUG-online-talks-21-22.md

 uploaded to YouTube and when that finally happened, I was in the middle of entering copy-editing corrections for the _LaTeX Companion, 3rd edition_ and simply missed the opportunity to announce the talks and update the website to refer to it.
-Now with with TUG 2022 also online this is more than overdue.
+Now with TUG 2022 also online this is more than overdue.

 Both conferences (as usual) had quite a number of interesting talks on